nongaap/learn-inventory/README.md

 ## The Business Rules

-We need the system.
 Here is the company's best shot at the inventory rules you should implement.
 As mentioned, they are sure to discover other rules or even change their minds as you give them more and more working code.